icegoat9/ssp8ee/README.md

   * If you're finding autocorrect trips you up, you could always disable it while using this

-* Look carefully at your keyboard-- in the iOS version of Google Sheets, a little bar with commonly-used math symbols and parentheses appears above your keyboard even when in alphabet mode, which can save you a few clicks.
+* Look carefully at your keyboard-- at least in the current iOS version of Google Sheets, a little bar with commonly-used math symbols and parentheses appears above your keyboard even when in alphabet mode, which can save you a few clicks.
 And some phones provide customizable keyboards.

 ## Limitations / Known Issues

-This is a fun hack, but I'd almost never choose over working at a computer with keyboard if I had one, for a number of reasons:
+This is a fun hack, but I'd almost never choose it over working at a computer with keyboard if I have one, for a few reasons:

 * As with many systems build on spreadsheets, this will be brittle to changes such as moving critical cells or inserting new rows in a few specific locations (for example, the 'spritesheet' functionality assumes a specific # of sprites in a specific location on the template sheet).
 I've tried to minimize that sensitivity by using as few intermediate value cells as possible and placing them in locations that would be unlikely to be disturbed, but things can break... at least you can always undo or go back in a sheet's version history.